 The Durkin North mineralisation lies down-dip of the previously mined Durkin ore body, which produced 3.15 million tonnes of ore at 3.26% nickel for 102,740 tonnes of nickel metal between 1969 and 1984.

 Mincor has estimated a resource of 366,000 tonnes at 5.1% nickel for 18,600 tonnes of contained nickel metal in Indicated and Inferred Mineral Resources at Durkin North.

 Initial scoping studies examined the viability of a mining operation which will access the ore body via a take-off from the existing Otter Juan decline, and indicated a production rate of approximately 2,500 tonnes of nickel metal per annum for an initial period of four years.
-The project's economics would be strengthened by the addition of reserves closer to the proposed decline take-off from Otter Juan, and further exploration in this area is planned.
+Following a highly successful 2015 drilling program, which substantially increased the resource base, Mincor is currently carrying out a definitive feasibility study into the development of a mining operation at Durkin North.

 Stockwell Nickel Project